arunethical-dotcom/Model-Mark-7-II/README.md

-# JARVIIS (Just A Rather Very Intelligent Information System) On Development
+# JARVIIS (Just A Rather Very Intelligent Integrated System) On Development

 JARVIIS is a lightweight, production-grade **Cognitive Operating System Kernel**.
 It provides a deterministic, stateful foundation for running local agentic AI, prioritizing architectural discipline and reliability.